numberplates/plateit-api-docs/objects/system-package-status.md

     },
     {
       "id": 4,
+      "name": "Despatched",
+      "description": "The package has been despatched.",
+      "href": "/system-package-statuses/4"
+    },
+    {
+      "id": 5,
       "name": "Held",
-      "description": "The package is in a held state, awaiting further action.", "href": "/system-package-statuses/4"
+      "description": "The package is in a held state, awaiting further action.", "href": "/system-package-statuses/5"
     },
     {
-      "id": 5,
+      "id": 6,
       "name": "Cancelled",
-      "description": "The fulfillment of the package has been cancelled.", "href": "/system-package-statuses/5"
+      "description": "The fulfillment of the package has been cancelled.", "href": "/system-package-statuses/6"
     }
   ]
 }